datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 The upcoming section :ref:`gin` shows you one of the most easy ways to publish your dataset publicly or for selected collaborators and friends.
-If you don't want to dive in to all the details on dataset sharing, it is save to directly skip ahead to this section, and have your dataset published in only a few minutes.
+If you don't want to dive in to all the details on dataset sharing, it is safe to directly skip ahead to this section, and have your dataset published in only a few minutes.

 Other sections in this chapter will showcase a variety of ways to publish datasets